frankencode/Owlux/README.md

 -----

 Owlux is a smart light control app.
 It allows to control the WiFi based Yeelight smart LED bulbs and ceiling lights.

-It allows you to change temperature, brightness and color of the smart bulbs and support programming the light's sleep timers.
+Supported features:
+ * Switch on/off individual lights
+ * change temperature, brightness (and color)
+ * program sleep timers (works even after closing Owlux)
+ * rename lights
+ * ... more to come!-)

 (For firmware updates and commissioning lights to your WiFi hotspot you still need to use the official Yeelight app.)

 Screenshots
 -----------

+Running on Pi

 ![Owlux on Bullseye 1](screenshots/2022-07-08-220154_360x687_scrot.png)
 ![Owlux on Bullseye 2](screenshots/2022-07-08-220201_360x687_scrot.png)